Oliveira-Lee/DaemonDisabler/README.md

 A tool for disabling certain daemons in iOS.

-Compatible with all versions below iOS 18.1 beta 4.
+Compatible with iOS 14 - iOS 18.1 beta 4.

 ## Running from Source